mbarneche/sewing_tools/README.md

 ### Getting Started

 1. **Open the app**
-   - Start the app as described in the Installation section above
+   - Start the app by opening `launcher.html` in your browser

-2. **Main interface**
+   - If it's your first time, the app will download and set up automatically

-   [Screenshot placeholder: Main app interface - add screenshot here]
+   - Once the app is open, you can begin entering your measurements and managing your patterns

 ### Basic Workflow